Information for Victims of Crime

 Introduction

-As the victim of a crime committed by a juvenile, you are likely to have questions about the services available to you from the Juvenile Court.
+As the victim of a crime committed by a youth, you are likely to have questions about the services available to you from the Juvenile Court.
 The Rights of Crime Victims Act, passed by the Utah Legislature in 1994, gives a crime victim certain rights.
 These include the right to be treated with courtesy and respect, the right to a speedy disposition of your case, and the right to restitution for loss.
 The following information explains these rights and some of the court processes.

-If the police report on your case names you as a victim and the juvenile offender is caught, you will receive a letter from the victim advocate or juvenile probation officer assigned to the case.
+If the police report on your case names you as a victim and the youth offender is caught, you will receive a letter from the victim advocate or juvenile probation officer assigned to the case.
 This is the person you should contact with questions about the course of the case, and about your rights and role in the court process.
 The advocate's or probation officer's phone number is listed on the letter so you will know where to call.

 Restitution (the amount to be repaid)